-The Wrightwood Neighborhood’s children attend three local Elementary Schools and a High School.
+The Wrightwood Neighborhood’s children can attend three local Chicago Public Schools (CPS) Elementary Schools and a High School.
 All are excellent schools with a lot to offer.
 We’ve given you a brief look at each school, we encourage you see for yourself how fabulous our area public schools really are.
 Every year, Wrightwood Neighbors donates money from our fundraiser, The Taste of Lincoln Avenue, to help support a special program or need the schools may have.
 Contact our Schools Chair with any questions.

 Agassiz Elementary School

 2851 N. Seminary

 Chicago, IL 60657

 Agassiz is a Fine and Performing Arts, Magnet Cluster School, with a focus on the integration of visual arts, drama, and dance and music theory into the curriculum to support literacy.
 Agassiz offers two pre-kindergarten programs, a full day kindergarten, a technologically sophisticated media center, full-time drama and music teachers, dance and visual art, computers in every classroom with on-line access in many classrooms.
 Also offered are a project-based curriculum for intermediate and upper grades and an accelerated reader program for students in grades 3 through 8.
 Agassiz has a successful collaboration among general and special education teachers and an inclusion philosophy for all students.
 After school programs include Studio Arts, Gallery 37 and a homework center.